Sahilgupta3224/K3S/README.md

 * Login/Signup page: Users can create an account or log in to an existing account.
 * User profile pages: Users can create a profile with information about themselves-their biodata and their interests.
 * Other users' profile: Users can view other registered users' profiles to find potential matches.
 * Chat feature: Users can start a chat conversation with someone they are interested in by clicking on the chat icon on their profile page.
-They can also participate in open discussions with other members of their community.
 * Blogs: Users can remain updated with the latest events happening with respect to lgbtq+ community.
 * Filtering feature: Users can filter other users based on their gender and location, to find potential matches that meet their preferences.
+* Community Chat: Users can discuss about their daily lives,their interests and their problems with other users belonging to their community.

 ### Contributing
 We welcome contributions from anyone who would like to improve our website.
 To contribute, follow these steps: